How To Stop Feeling So Angry

 Emotions are our way of knowing that something feels comfortable or uncomfortable for us.
 Therefore, paying attention to our emotions is very important.
-Sometimes we feel appropriate anger when other people do things that are disrespectful towards us.
-For example, when people call us names, put us down, take advantage of our good nature, borrow things without returning them when promised, etc.
+Sometimes we feel appropriate anger when other people do things that are inappropriate towards us.
+For example, when people call us names, put us down, are being rude, take advantage of our good nature, etc.

 If the anger we feel in a situation is in proportion to the situation that we are in, then the anger we feel is appropriate.
 Any time we overreact or experience anger which is out of proportion to the situation we are in, it is a sign that we have unresolved anger from the past (i.e. you are feeling the anger of the moment plus the anger of the past which is coming up for you to address).

 Some people express their anger and others suppress it.
 Either way, if the anger is unresolved for a period of time, it has the potential to create health problems, such as heart attacks, heart disease and weight gain.
 In addition, anger can result in very hurtful conversations with loved ones, friends and colleagues, which can sour those relationships, and can even harm our professional career.

 Here are the top 5 ways to identify any possible anger issues:

 1. Overreacting to situations with anger e.g. road rage in traffic.